logzio/logz-docs/_source/user-guide/mapping-and-parsing/data-parsing-wizard.md

 ![Step 3: Enrich]({{site.baseurl}}/images/parsing-and-mapping/parsing-and-mapping--step-3-enrich.png)

-1. If any fields are parsed as geo IP, choose which geo enrichment fields to include in your logs, such as continent_code or country_name.
+1. If any fields are parsed as geo IP, choose which geo enrichment fields to add to your logs, such as continent_code or country_name.

 2. Configure any timestamp fields.
 If there are more than one timestamp field, choose a **Leading timestamp**.